Quaver/Quaver.Blog/_posts/2018-10-29-october-2018-updates.md

 title: October 2018 - Development Update
 thumbnail: https://i.imgur.com/V2mJeJK.jpg
 author: Swan & Staravia
+short_text: Has it been a month already?
+Time flies!
 ---

 Has it been a month already?
 Time flies!
 We've been a bit quiet lately, but don't mistake our silence for no progress.
 Actually, it's quite the opposite!
 Over the past month, there have been a **TON** of development updates, and we're excited to share them all with you!